kiegroup/jbpm-work-items/rest-service-workitem/README.md

 When everything goes well the final status "SUCCESS" or "FAILED" is determined based on boolean condition defined in `successEvalTemplate`.
 Sample temaplte: `@{status=="SUCCESS"}`, where a `status` field is a field in the result's response (from a remote task).

+## Error handling

+execute-rest sub-process error exit conditions:
+- `successEvalTemplate` evaluates to `false`
+- `taskTimeout` is reached
+- `heartbeatTimeout` is reached
+- cancel requested
+- communication error with remote service

+When any of the error exit conditions happen the error completion event can be caught with an error catching boundary event of type `operationFailed`.

+## Heart-beat

+Hearth-beat monitor is integrated in the execute-rest sub-process.
+It is enabled by setting the `heartbeatTimeout` variable.
+When enabled a remote task have to periodically notify the process that the task is still running.
+The url to send the beat is provided by the system variables `system.heartBeatUrl` and `system.heartBeatMethod` that can be used in the remote task invocation template.

 Setting up